motoko-bootcamp/dao-adventure-book/src/dao_adventure/bonus.md

 DFINITY also offers a grant program for [educational and community initiatives](https://dfinity.org/community-grants).
 If you have an idea for a hackathon, workshop, or other community event, you can apply for a grant to secure funding.

-Note: Please make sure to mention that you were referred by the Motoko Bootcamp when applying for a grant.
-Additionally, we are available to assist you with your grant application.
+Please make sure to mention that you were referred by the Motoko Bootcamp when applying for a grant - that helps our reputation!

 ### Get involved and help us write the next chapter of Motoko Bootcamp 🏕️